decodeblock/laravel-ercaspay/README.md

 The package logs the following information:

 #### 1. API Request Details:

 -   URL of the API endpoint
 -   HTTP method (GET, POST, etc.)
-- Request body (if applicable)

 #### 2. API Response Details:

 -   HTTP status code of the response
 -   Response body (if available)
 -   Error messages (for failed requests)

 #### 3. Exceptions:

 -   Details of exceptions, including client and server errors
 -   Stack trace and error context for easier debugging

----

-This will inform developers about the logging features in your package and what data is logged during the API interaction process.

 ## Changelog

 Detailed changes for each release are documented in the [CHANGELOG](CHANGELOG.md).

----

 ## Contributing

 We welcome contributions!
 Please see the [CONTRIBUTING](CONTRIBUTING.md) guide for details.

----

 ## Credits

 -   **[Gabriel Ibenye](https://github.com/gabbyti)**
 -   [All Contributors](../../contributors)

----

 ## License